-Home inspections can sometimes cause problems in get a transaction closed.
+Home inspections can sometimes cause problems in getting a transaction closed.
 If the seller refuses to make the necessary repairs, you can void the purchase contract and get you earnest money returned.

 The best way to prevent (or at least mitigate) buyer’s remorse is to prepare yourself in advance, long before you ever sign on the dotted line.
 Write out the pros and cons.
 Do your homework.
 Then relax and enjoy your new home.

 Another thing that can help prevent buyer's remorse is get you a very good trustworthy Realtor.
-The can remove a lot of stress from your shoulders.
+They can remove a lot of stress from your shoulders.